weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 (A3) Addition is associative: (x+ y)+z=x + (y+ z)forallx, y,zEF.
 (A4) F contains an element O such that 0 + x = x for every x EF.

-(AS) To every x EF corresponds an element —xeF such that
+(AS) To every x EF corresponds an element -xeF such that

 x+(=x)=0.